 Representatives of IPERS are not financial planners and IPERS benefits are only one part of your overall retirement savings.
 IPERS benefits were designed to supplement Social Security benefits and personal savings.
-IPERS benefits do not include a cost-of-living adjustment.
+IPERS benefits do not include a costof-living adjustment.

 To have enough money in retirement, you must also set aside personal savings.
-One cost-effective way to save for retirement is to use the tax-deferred savings vehicles offered by many public employers.

-Discuss IPERS death benefits with your beneficiaries and stress the importance of notifying IPERS of your death within 30 days.
+One cost-effective way to Discuss IPERS death benefits with your beneficiaries and stress the importance of notifying IPERS of your death within 30 days.

 Representatives of IPERS are not financial planners and IPERS benefits are only one part of your overall retirement savings.
 IPERS benefits were designed to supplement Social Security benefits and personal savings.
-IPERS benefits do not include a cost-of-living adjustment.
+IPERS benefits do not include a cost-of-living adjustment. save for retirement is to use the taxdeferred savings vehicles offered by many public employers.